 Buying a Home in Another State?
 6 Tips for Long Distance House Hunting

 A cross-country move can be adventurous, while at the same time it can be a bit stressful.
-You have to find a home, a moving company, possibly new schools.
-But, you have to remember you’re also getting so much “new” to look forward to.
+You have to find a home, a moving company, possibly new schools; though you’re also getting so much “new” to look forward to.
 So don’t let stress get the best of you.
-Those nerves can easily be calmed with long distance preparation.
+Calm those nerves with long distance preparation.
 It all starts with six simple steps.

 Learn about the cost of living